[ film :

 Žižkov, Jaromír Lelek, Sandra Pasławska, Gordon & Žižkovšiška, Connie & Bernie, Ben Rea, Adéla Hrdličková, Hunter Andrews, Jenda Pudlák, Jeff Milton, Louis Armand, Marko Thull, Michael Rowland, Roksan Mandel, Mary Palencar, Sasha Honigman, Lenka Bonderová, Eduard Germis, Stefan Fiedler, Heyme Langbroek, Uglijesa Janjic, Sarah Belejová, Jacob Billings, Marley Wilfing, Sean Brodeur, Jona Kessler, GRID center, Rodrick Mitchell, David Vichnar, Sára Wegerová, Ella Wegerová, Jo Blin, Zoe Perrenoud, Ásgeir H Ingólfsson, Gabi Nechifor, Nikodem Dybiński, Yeva Kupchenko, Ba Bosa, Katerína Bakošova, Medium 43, Loretta Lau, Alibek Kazbekov, Jan Černý, Aaron Barnett, Literary Lavatory, Kampus Hybernská, Maarten Crefcoer, Recompose Studio, Jan Janíček, Valentina Sandoval, Zuzanna Wrona, The Solution, ken Nash, Nata Tsintsabadze, Julie Orlova, Robert Carrithers, Gunnar M Zuppe, Mark Paul Divo, Vit Bohal, Willie Watson, The Czech Inn, Dante, Martin Levallois, The word Addict, BOHO cafe & store, Thor Garcia, Martin Guildenstern, Punctum, and all the artists, performers, and readers who have helped create the Prague scene.

-︎See the full film below ︎
+Watch the film below ︎︎︎

 ︎ Seen in